Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 * Allows to convert Python lists to Django-like querysets, which is useful to filter the data received via `pretetch_related`_ Django ORM reverse relation query.

-It makes possible to use raw SQL queries and Python lists as the arguments of datatable / filtered lists / paginators.
+It makes possible to use raw SQL queries and Python lists as the arguments of datatables / filtered lists.
 See `query.py`_ for more info.

 serializers.py
 --------------
 Nested serializer for Django model instances with localization / internationalisation.
+Note that the serializer is written to create logs / archives of model object changes, it's unused by built-in viewmodels / datatables.
+Datatables use `get_str_fields()`_ instead.

 tpl.py
 ------
-Renderer class for recursive object context rendering.
-See `forms`_ for more info.
-Various formatting functions.
+* `Renderer`_ class for recursive object context rendering.
+* `PrintList`_ class for nested formatting of Python structures.
+* Various formatting functions.

+See `tpl`_ for more info.

 viewmodels.py
 -------------